marko-vasic/crnPlusPlus/README.md

 ## Requirements

 Mathematica version 11.2 or higher.
-Older versions of Mathematica might be supported as well, but we have not tested.
+Earlier versions of Mathematica might be supported, but project was not tested under earlier versions.

 ## Project Structure